nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Prerequisites: At least one project in the list.

-   2. Test case: `view 1`<br>
+   1. Test case: `view 1`<br>
-      Expected: First contact in the list is viewed.
-Detailed information of the contact is displayed in the person detail panel.
+      Expected:  Detailed information of the first contact is displayed in the person detail panel.

-   3. Test case: `view 1 t/`<br>
+   1. Test case: `view 1 t/`<br>
-      Expected: No contact is viewed.
+      Expected: No contact is displayed in the person details panel.
 An error message is shown as an invalid command was given.

-   4. Test case: `view 0`<br>
+   1. Test case: `view 0`<br>
-      Expected: No contact is viewed.
+      Expected: No contact is displayed in the person details panel.
 An error message is shown as an invalid index was given.
 An error is logged in the console.

 ### Adding a project